 planetary performer.
 There is no noticeable color fringing, and the stubby design of the telescope and mount delivers steady images.
-The image of Tycho crater above, taken through the ETX, is a good example of the quality of I generally view through the ETX at about 150 power, but on good nights on
+The above image of Mars, taken through the ETX in 2003, is a good example of the quality of images I generally view through the ETX at about 150 power, but on good nights on